 A suspended (i.e. inactive) warehouse can be resumed through the web interface or using SQL:

 Web Interface: Click on Warehouses » <suspended_warehouse_name> » Resume SQL: Execute an ALTER WAREHOUSE command with the

-Starting a warehouse can take some time, up to five minutes and sometimes longer, as Snowflake provisions the servers that provide the compute resources for the warehouse:
+Starting a warehouse typically takes only a few seconds; however, in some rare instances, it can take longer as Snowflake provisions the servers that provide the compute resources for the warehouse.

 - Snowflake does not begin executing SQL statements submitted to a warehouse until all of the servers for the warehouse are successfully provisioned, unless any of the servers fail to provision: